arne-schroppe/display-list-selector/readme.md

 ##Usage scenarios

-The selector libray supports two different usage scenarios by providing optimized objects for each.
+The selector library supports two different usage scenarios by providing optimized objects for each.
 When a single selector needs to be matched against a single object, the mentioned `SelectorGroup` should be used.
 If many selectors need to be checked against a single object, a more optimized object is available though, the `SelectorPool`.
 It is used as follows: